0102io/docs/docs/fwdocs/protocol.md

     - Byte 3: off duration (tenths of a milliseond - note that this is different from TAP_OUT and TAP_OUT_EXPLICIT which use ms for off duration) that will be used for all taps in the pattern.
 The lower limit is 0 (no delay), the upper limit is the same as for TAP_OUT and TAP_OUT_EXPLICIT.
     - Byte 4 to n: row and column index pairs for the tap sequences

-## Receiving Messages from the Driver Board
+## Receiving Messages from the Controller

-The client device should also monitor the same BLE characteristic (UUID `beb5483e-36e1-4688-b7f5-ea07361b26a8`) for notifications to receive messages from the Driver Board.
+The client device should also monitor the same BLE characteristic (UUID `beb5483e-36e1-4688-b7f5-ea07361b26a8`) for notifications to receive messages from the Controller.

 ### Received Message Types and Structure